AlexIoannides/pyspark-example-project/README.md

     This function also looks for a file ending in 'config.json' that can be sent with the Spark job.
-If it is found, it is opened, the contents parsed (assuming it contains valid JSON for the ETL job configuration), into a dict of ETL job configuration parameters, which are returned as the last element in the tuple returned by this function.
+If it is found, it is opened, the contents parsed (assuming it contains valid JSON for the ETL job configuration) into a dict of ETL job configuration parameters, which are returned as the last element in the tuple returned by this function.
 If the file cannot be found then the return tuple only contains the Spark session and Spark logger objects and None